 We’ve got some great ideas for learning as you carve a pumpkin.

-You could make these cute lanterns from Red Ted Art and try covering them in different types of paper to see which let through the most light.
+Red Ted Art has some cute lanterns.
+These would be great for a science investigation covered in different types of paper to investigate which let through the most light.

 Ghost Experiments